abhiabhi0/obsidan-programmerCave/Interview Prep/GRPC/Why protobuf is fast.md

-To understand why Protobuf is fast and how it works internally, let’s delve into its core design principles and internal mechanics:

----

 ### 1. **Compact Size**: Efficient Binary Serialization

 Protobuf serializes data into a **binary format**, which is significantly smaller than text-based formats like JSON or XML.
 #### How Protobuf Achieves Compactness:

 - **Tag-Based Encoding**: